Hotarujp/alpha_blog/README.md

-Complete Ruby on Rails Developer
+Complete Ruby on Rails Developer by Hotaru Komatsuda